A successful email subject line is part art, part science but typically a recipe for anxiety for any marketer or

 Personalization is more powerful than you think

-Personalization tags, which are available in DailyStory, give you the ability to say a recipient’s name or location, for example, in your mass email.
+Personalization, which is available in DailyStory, gives you the ability to say a recipient’s name or location, for example, in your mass email.
 It’s that element of personalized content that can make an impact on your audience.

 You’re only limited by your creativity when it comes to personalization and ways to use it.